huayicodes/Podcasts-Data/README.md

 This version is built upon the code package from odenizgiz (https://github.com/odenizgiz/Podcasts-Data).
 Major changes:
 1. updated links for wed-scraping (as Apple is shutting down iTune).
-2. changed the functions "get_description" in the notebook 02.1.
+2. changed the function "get_description" in the notebook 02.1.
 (The webpage structure has changed drastically since the original package was written). <br>
    The notebook now saves two dataframes that include numerical ratings.
 They are:
     * "df_podcast" with the following columns:
         ['Item', 'ID','Artwork', 'Genre IDs', 'Episode Count','iTunes URL', 'Feed URL','Avg Rating','Rating Count','Description'].
 Note that "Episode Count" is likely to only reflect recent episodes instead of all episodes published to date.
 The dataframe is saved as "df_popular_podcasts.csv". <br>